dylanraga/win11hdr-srgb-to-gamma2.2-icm/README.md

 | 55                   | 300 nits                   |
 | 80                   | 400 nits                   |
 | 100                  | 480 nits                   |

+## Dynamic application with AutoHotkey

+A script has been created by [@mspeedo](https://github.com/mspeedo) to apply the tone correction curve for different white levels and gamma power exponents!
+You can take a look at it [here](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm/issues/7).

 ## Notes